-You may send money by check directly to the address listed on the application form, or ask your Advisor to do so, along with instructions on how to invest the contribution.
+You may send money by check directly to the address listed on the application form.
 You also may choose to make periodic contributions online or by automatic transfers from your bank account or through payroll deduction if offered by your employer.